syncfusion-content/install-docs/Common/Essential-Studio/Installation/Essential-Studio-Platform-Framework-Add-Ons.md

     ![Framework Add On](Framework-Add-On-Images/FrameworkAddOn6.png)

-Now, you can find the Framework 2.0, 3.5 and 4.5.1 assemblies from the Syncfusion Essential Studio Platform installed location.
+    The Framework 2.0, 3.5, and 4.5.1 assemblies can now be found in the Syncfusion Essential Studio Product installation directory.

     **Location:** {ProgramFilesFolder}\Syncfusion\Essential Studio\ {Platform}\ {version}\precompiledassemblies

-**Example:** C:\Program Files (x86)\Syncfusion\Essential Studio\Windows\16.4.0.40\precompiledassemblies
+    **Example:** C:\Program Files (x86)\Syncfusion\Essential Studio\WPF\19.1.0.54\precompiledassemblies

 ## Toolbox Configuration

-After installing the Syncfusion Platform Framework Add-On, you can configure the Framework 2.0, 3.5 and 4.5.1 controls in Visual Studio toolbox using [Syncfusion Toolbox Installer](https://help.syncfusion.com/common/essential-studio/utilities#for-wpf-windows-forms-and-aspnet-web-forms-platforms)
+After installing the Syncfusion Platform Framework Add-On, you can use the [Syncfusion Toolbox Installer](https://help.syncfusion.com/common/essential-studio/utilities#for-wpf-windows-forms-and-aspnet-web-forms-platforms) to configure the Framework 2.0, 3.5, and 4.5.1 controls in the Visual Studio toolbox.